 Chemical formulations come from suppliers

-In a basic inventory these substances will all just be part of one long list and it is impossible to tell if information is missing for certain materials without outside information.
-Furthermore, since the material-level information such as material trade name, supplier, etc, is missing, the HPD user or product certifier won't even know whom to contact to request additional information on a material or for verification.
+In a basic inventory, these substances will all just be part of one long list, and it is impossible to tell if the information is missing for certain materials without outside information.
+Furthermore, since the material-level information such as material trade name, supplier, etc., is missing, the HPD user or product certifier won't even know whom to contact to request additional information on a material or for verification.

 If reporting less than 100%, the Basic inventory allows you to cherry-pick which chemicals to report.